Magnetic confinement fusion: Tokamaks

 In the late 1950s, Soviet researchers noticed that the kink instability would be strongly suppressed if the twists in the path were strong enough that a particle traveled around the circumference of the inside of the chamber more rapidly than around the chamber's length.
 This would require the pinch current to be reduced and the external stabilizing magnets to be made much stronger.

-In 1968 Russian research on the toroidal tokamak was first presented in public, with results that far outstripped existing efforts from any competing design, magnetic or not.
+In 1968 Soviet research on the T-3 tokamak was presented at the 3rd IAEA international fusion energy conference, with results that far outstripped existing efforts from any competing machine.
 Since then, the majority of effort in magnetic confinement has been based on the tokamak principle.
 In the tokamak, a current is periodically driven through the plasma itself, creating a field "around" the torus that combines with the toroidal field to produce a winding field, in some ways similar to that in a modern stellarator (in that nuclei move from the inside to the outside of the device as they flow around it).

 In 1991, START was built at Culham, UK, as the first purpose-built spherical tokamak.
 This was essentially a spheromak with an inserted central rod.
 START produced impressive results, with β values at approximately 40% - three times that produced by standard tokamaks at the time.
 The concept has been scaled up to higher plasma currents and larger sizes, with the experiments NSTX (US), MAST (UK) and Globus-M (Russia) currently running.
 Spherical tokamaks have improved stability properties compared to conventional tokamaks and as such the area is receiving considerable experimental attention.
 However, spherical tokamaks to date have been at low toroidal field and as such are impractical for fusion neutron devices.